 And so we supported it from below, created an internal structure to carry insulation and ceilings because of Roofing Dilemma Number Two –

-2 – It is bloody hard to insulate below an old tin roof that has literally nothing holding it up.
+2 – It is bloody hard to insulate below an old corrugated steel roof that has literally nothing holding it up.

 Having cracked that, and having purchased the house without having actually seen one of the rooms in anything beyond dim torchlight (because some wise soul build a block wall outside the window 30 years previously), we arrived at Roofing Dilemma Number Three –